 - 2. Enter o to change to the Advanced Objects menu. - 3.
 On the Identity Proxy configuration console menu, enter the number for Plugins. - 4.
 On the Plugin management menu, enter the number corresponding to view and edit an existing plug-in. - 5.
 On the Plugin selection list, enter the number corresponding to the Stats Logger. - 6.
-On the Periodic Stats Logger Plugin menu, enter the number to set the enabled property to TRUE.
+On the Stats Logger Plugin menu, enter the number to set the enabled property to TRUE.
 When done, enter f to save and apply the configuration.
 The default logger will log information about the server every second to <server-root>/logs/dsstats.csv.
 If the server is idle, nothing will be logged, but this can be changed by setting the suppress-if-idle property to FALSE (suppress-if-idle=false).

-Configure the properties of the Periodic Stats Logger Plugin Property Value(s) Logs performance stats to a log file periodically.
-1) description enabled true log-interval 1 s 4) collection-interval 200 ms suppress-if-idle 5) true header-prefix-per-column false 6) empty-instead-of-zero true lines-between-header 9) included-ldap-stat active-operations, num-connections, op-count-and-latency, work-queue 10) included-resource-stat memory-utilization histogram-format count 12) histogram-op-type all 13) local-db-backend-info basic 14) replication-info basic 15) entry-cache-info 16) log-file logs/dsstats.csv 17) log-file-permissions 640 18) append19) rotation-policy true Fixed Time Rotation Policy, Size Limit Rotation Policy 20) retention-policy File Count Retention Policy
+'''

+Configure the properties of the Stats Logger Plugin

+Value(s)

+Property

+1) description Logs performance stats to a log file periodically.

+enabled

+3)

+local-db-backend-info

+basic

+replication-info

+4)

+basic

+5)

+entry-cache-info

+host-info

+included-ldap-application If per-application LDAP stats is enabled,

+then stats will be included for all

+applications.

+9) collection-interval

+10) suppress if

+8)

+1 s

+200 ms

+true

+11) header-prefix-per-column

+false

+12) empty-instead-of-zero

+13) lines-between-header

+true

+50

+14) included-ldap-stat

+active-operations, num-connections,

+op-count-and-latency, work-queue

+15) included-resource-stat

+memory-utilization

+16) histogram-format17) histogram-op-type

+count

+all

+'''

+'''

+per-application-ldap-stats

+aggregate-only

+19)

+ldap-changelog-info

+20)

+gauge-info

+none

+logs/dsstats.csv

+21)

+log-file

+22)

+log-file-permissions

+640

+23)

+append

+true

+24)

+rotation-policy

+Fixed Time Rotation Policy, Size Limit

+Rotation Policy

+25) retention-policy

+File Count Retention Policy

+f)

+finish - apply any changes to the Periodic Stats Logger Plugin

+hide advanced properties of the Periodic Stats Logger Plugin

+a)

-- ?) helr - f) finish apply any changes to the Periodic Stats Logger Plugin - a) hide advanced properties of the Periodic Stats Logger Plugin - d) display the equivalent dsconfig command lines to either re-create this object or only to apply pending changes - b) back - q) quit
+display the equivalent dsconfig command lines to either re-create this

+object or only to apply pending changes

+b)

+quit

+q)

 Enter choice [b]:

+'''